Click here to listen to a reading of this blog:

 The key thing in improving how I felt physically but also stabilising my weight, was getting my thyroid levels optimal.
-By correcting your thyroid levels (to include TSH, Free T3, Free T4 and often Reverse T3 too), you tend to correct your sluggish metabolism.
+By correcting your thyroid levels (to include TSH, Free T3, Free T4), you tend to correct your sluggish metabolism.
 Why is this?
 Because the main purpose of thyroid hormones, produced by the thyroid gland, is to ensure the metabolism is running properly.

 When we don’t have enough thyroid hormone, our metabolism doesn’t work properly.
 Therefore, people with an underactive thyroid or hypothyroidism can have a slow metabolism, with symptoms associated with a slow metabolism, such as cold intolerance (from the lack of heat made) and extreme tiredness and weight gain (from the lack of calories burned to make energy).
 Therefore, when you correct thyroid hormone levels, normal metabolism should resume, including an evening out of weight.

 Whilst T4-only meds may work for some people, they also don’t for a lot of others.
 Many doctors, endocrinologists etc. won’t acknowledge this, but the fact is, a lot of us have conversion issues and just don’t seem to get better on Synthroid or Levothyroxine.
 This is worth exploring if you’re on T4-only medication like Synthroid or Levothyroxine.
 You need a full thyroid panel testing to check if your thyroid medication is adequately treating you.

 I also implemented other lifestyle changes too, though.
 NDT isn’t a magic pill or a diet pill.
 I also avoid junk food, and don’t cut calories but instead just focus on eating healthily and listening to what my body tells me makes it feel more sluggish or function more optimally.